tommycho1223/Power_Outage_Analysis/README.md

 In the Final Model, the following features were used:

-### Quantitative Feature, Scaled using StandardScaler
+### Quantitative Feature, Scaled using StandardScaler:

-1. `month`: The month of the outage captures seasonality patterns that can affect power outages.
+1. **month**: The month of the outage captures seasonality patterns that can affect power outages.
 For example, certain regions are more prone to severe weather (e.g., hurricanes, snowstorms) during specific months.

-2. `anomaly_level`: This feature represents the El Niño/La Niña index, which measures oceanic anomalies affecting global weather.
+2. **anomaly_level**: This feature represents the El Niño/La Niña index, which measures oceanic anomalies affecting global weather.
 These anomalies can result in extreme weather patterns, influencing the frequency and duration of outages.

-### Nominal Feature, One-Hot Encoded
+### Nominal Feature, One-Hot Encoded:

-3. `climate_region`: Different regions have varying infrastructure resilience and susceptibility to different weather conditions, which can influence how long it takes to restore power after an outage.
+3. **climate_region**: Different regions have varying infrastructure resilience and susceptibility to different weather conditions, which can influence how long it takes to restore power after an outage.

-4. `cause_category`: Different causes of outages (e.g., severe weather, equipment failure) have different impacts on the duration.
+4. **cause_category**: Different causes of outages (e.g., severe weather, equipment failure) have different impacts on the duration.
 Severe weather events may cause longer outages compared to equipment failures.

 I use `GridSearchCV` to perform hyperparameter tuning with 5-fold cross-validation.
 The best hyperparameters found were: